-is to be take or not.
-Turb, to our rious loss to a commercial coma thing that the public should rectified.
-There should be some tween the two companies by would remain at the Limerick the English mails then for the sake or an hour as the case ounding districts would receive olerably reasonable time Under No doubt each company imstances the public are certainly n explanation to make, but it will wince us that the deadlock to could not be got over by a little anding between both.
-We have d that the Waterford Company 9 Junction last week for twenty d their time, but really this is vay or another.
-It might have it had they remained five or ten they need not have started withand what we, therefore, contend is, ild be a special arrangement bepanies concerned to meet a special the kind whenever it occurs.
-Clone notice, are very properly comdelays in the arrival of the Engat town during the past week, and y states that the greatest inconeaused to traders and others who to answer their correspondence in ch it by the afternoon mail on the Very little argument is necessary to ch the public suffer under the cirears in the columns of Transport, an Shipping Journal :- "The Clyde many have complained to the Lime-Board of the accumulations of mud reaches of the Shannon, which are ngerous to navigation.
+18 to De 1840 gr 1100. . .
+1 111p, ou one rious loss to a commercial coma thing that the public should rectified.
+There should be some tween the two companies by would remain at the Limerick English mails then for the sake or an hour, 88 the caso ounding districts would receive olerably reasonable time Under imstances the public are certainly doubt each company n explanation to make, but it will wince us that the deadlock to could not be got over by a little anding between both.
+We have d that the Waterford Company e Junction last week for twenty d their time, but really this is vay or another.
+It might have it had they remained five or ten c they need not have started withand what we, therefore, contend is, ild be a special arrangement bepanies concerned to meet a special the kind whenever it occurs.
+Clone notice, are very properly comdelays in the arrival of the Engat town during the past week, and y states that the greatest inconeaused to traders and others who to answer their correspondence in ch it by the afternoon mail on the Very little argument is necessary to ch the public suffer under the cirig, which is of considerable local imears in the columns of Transport, an Shipping Journal : The Clyde many have complained to the Lime-Board of the accumulations of mud reaches of the Shannon, which are ngerous to navigation.
 One of the e Company states that he found his ing through soft mud all the way and to Limerick on a mean draught 5 feet, the tide-table showing 16 feet e found also that within the last two th Point had extended considerably, part of the river a great danger to either on going up or down.
 He art voyage short-shipped 200 tons of sequence of the above fact."
-It may ut that the floods from the Upper nerally assist very largely in clearing cumulations of mud below, but this ig been a particularly dry one the ip to a far greater extent than usual. we can appreciate the complaint to contemporary refers.
-We can only it is " a very serious matter ort, and no time should be medying it.
-As a matter of fact g, which is of considerable local imwidow the deepest expression of condotonce.
-It are remains were removed from Miltown yesterday morning by the 10 o'clock train for Limerick, where the funeral started at 3 p.m for the family vault at St John's Church.
-Amongst those present were Mr Win Rüssell (brother), Mr Harding, Rev A H Stanistreet, Miltown Malbay; Rev M M Dowell, Ennistymon; Captain R W Ellis, J.P.; Mr Goold Ellis, Mr Charles Ellis, Mr William Hards Miltown Malbay Mr Lynno McCharles Hynes Miltown Malbay; Mr James McClancy, Mr Peter M Mahon, Mr Andrew Molony, Mr John Anderson, Mr John Flynn.
+It may nt that the floods from the Upper recally assist very largely in clearing cumulations of mud below, but this ig been a particularly dry one the ip to a far greater extent than usual, we can appreciate the complaint to contemporary refers.
+We can only a very serious matter no time should be and ort, medying it.
+As a matter of fact widow the deepest expression of condolence.
+Incremains were removed from Miltown yesterday morning by the 10 o'clock train for Limerick, where the funeral started at 3 p.m for the family vault at St John's Church.
+Amongst those present were-Mr Wm Russell (brother), Mr Harding, Rev A H Stanistreet, Miltown Malbay; Rev M M Dowell, Ennistymon; Captain R W Ellis, J.P; Mr Goold Ellis, Mr Charles Ellis, Mr William Hynes Miltown Malbay; Mr James McClancy, Mr Peter M Mahon, Mr Andrew Molony, Mr John Anderson, Mr John Elynn.
 The district police, under Sergeant John Allingham, and a very large number of the general public also attended.
 Several handsome wreaths were placed on the coffin.

 DEATH OF MR. FREDERICK N. LE POER TRENCH, Q.C.